Ben Murphy

 Ben Murphy (born March 6, 1942) is an American actor.
 He is best known for his role as Kid Curry in the ABC television series Alias Smith and Jones.

 Early life

-Murphy was born in Jonesboro, Arkansas, to Benjamin R. Castleberry and Nadine nee Steele.
+Murphy was born in Jonesboro, Arkansas, to Benjamin R. Castleberry and Nadine (née Steele).
 His mother remarried in 1949 to Patrick Henry Murphy.
 Ben was raised Catholic in the Chicago suburb of Clarendon Hills, Illinois.
 An alumnus of St. Procopius Academy in Lisle, Illinois, predecessor to today's Benet Academy, he attended eight colleges before deciding to pursue acting.

 Personal life

 Murphy has a son, Joshua Spriestersbach, from his relationship with Suzanne Bardin.

 Career

 Murphy appeared in a supporting role in The Name of the Game, a series featuring a rotating leading cast including Tony Franciosa, Gene Barry, and Robert Stack.
 Murphy played a semi regular role as 'Joseph Sample' assistant to Robert Stack's leading character 'Dan Farrell' in Stack's segments of the show.
 From 1971–73, he starred in Alias Smith and Jones with Pete Duel (1971–72) and Roger Davis (1972–73).
 After Alias Smith and Jones, Murphy joined Lorne Greene in the 1973 ABC crime drama Griff.